GGolfz/lecture-note/Agile/final/UI.md

 > "I change my mind about what I was doing."
 - People might change what they are doing while in the middle of doing it.
 - You can make it easy for someone to start a process, stop in the middle, and comeback to it later to pick up where they left off - property often called reentrance.
+- Provide back to same place (Ex: go from page 6 and when click back should in page 6)

 ### Deferred Choices
 > "I don't want to answer that now, just let me finish"